UCBerkeleySETI/turbo_seti/README.md

 ### Expected Inputs

-At the moment it expects a single .fil file produced by gpuspec.
+At the moment it expects a single .h5 file produced with `blimpy.Waterfall` .

 ### Command Line